Furnace Repair Checklist

 - Remove the filter and angle it toward the light.
 If you can’t see light through it, get a new one.

 - Install the new filter with the arrow pointing toward the heater to keep damage from happening.

-Flat filters need to be replaced monthly, while pleated filters should work somewhere in the vicinity of three months.
-You may also buy a washable filter that will last about 10 years.
+Flat filters need to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you could have to change your filter more frequently.

 To make the process easier in the future, write with a permanent writing tool on your heating system outside or ductwork to show the airflow direction and filter size.